You would struggle to find someone who has not heard of CCTV before. It is one of the most common and widely-used security systems around the globe.

 In recent years we have seen a large uptick in private CCTV systems at private residences and properties.
 There are a number of reasons for this which we will cover broadly in our next section.

 As with anything in the security realm, everyone will have their own reasons for setting up a system, but the overarching factor is to provide visibility to an area.

-Deterrent – installing CCTV at your business will instantly provide additional security in the form of a deterrent.
+Deterrent – installing CCTV at your premises will instantly provide additional security in the form of a burglar deterrent.
 Criminals do not want to get caught so will often look for easy targets and seeing a CCTV camera automatically increases the risk for them.